 Remember that feeling frustrated and angry is OK, but acting on it in the moment may not be for the best.
 Express yourself to a trusted friend, counselor, or support group who will honor your commitment to remain civil and support your child’s relationship with the other parent.
 This extra support can make co-parenting easier and manageable.

 The ability to accept and let go will reduce frustration and stress and enable you to enjoy your time alone.
 You can’t change your ex whether you want to or not.
-You can only act with the hope of being a positive influence.
+You can only act with the hope of offsetting their negative influence by being a positive influence.

-When you get a divorce and child arrangements have been organized, you are generally left with a basic schedule for who gets the kids when and for how long.
+When you get a divorce and child arrangements have been organized, you are generally left with a basic schedule or parenting plan for who gets the kids when and for how long.
 However, there is much room to move within those boundaries.

 Realize that unexpected changes may happen, so compromise and flexibility will be necessary.
 For example, your ex may want the kids for New Year’s, so you can trade that for extra hours on Christmas Day.
 It can all be negotiated.
 In this instance, even if your ex-spouse gets more time with the kids, you have them for a time that matters most to you.